 Trustees have reviewed their strategy to utilise reserves in support of a small number of more substantial, long term projects for the benefit of the University's strategic research portfolio and profile while maintaining reserves at a level sufficient to cover current commitments.
-Trustees have agreed to continue with this strategy, at a lower overall level of annual expenditure, commensurate with the reduction of reserves to their current level.
+Trustees have agreed that this strategy has now met this requirement and have agreed now to budget at a level commensurate with the expected income for the coming year.
+The overall aim, in line with the requirements of CUEF for investment, will be to maintain a total of at least £10m in investments and cash at the end of each financial year.